ad660/G2A4/README.md

 ### 4. Carrera Leteta:

 A BSc Business Psychology graduate and a dedicated Cellist.
 I enjoy learning new things, strategising, problem solving and the great outdoors to name a few interests.
-Currently, I am plotting how I will take over the world after I graduate form CFG ofcourse.
+Currently, I am plotting how I will take over the world after I graduate from CFG of course.